fetchrobotics-forks/platform-services/README.md

 The first API added by the Auth0 platform will be the client that accesses the Auth0 service itself providing per user authentication and token generation.
 When you begin creating a client you will be able to select the "Auth0 Management API" as one of the APIs you wish to secure.

 The next step is to create a User and assign the user a role.
-The left hand panel has a "Users & Roles" menu.
+The left hand panel has a "Users Management" menu.
 Using the menu you can select the "User" option and then use the "CREATE USER" button on the right side of the screen.
 This where the real power of the Auth0 platform comes into play as you can use your real email address and perform operations related to identity management and passwords resets without needing to implement these features yourself.
 When creating the user the connection field should be filled in with the Database connection that you created initially in these instructions.
 "Username-Password-Authentication".
 After creating your User you can go to the Users panel and click on the email, then click on the permissions tab.
 Add the all:experiments permission to the users prodile using the "ASSIGN PERMISSIONS" button.

+Having done all of this you will need to go to the account settings and set the default provider for your account to be the Username-Password-Authentication connection.

 You can now use various commands to manipulate the APIs outside of what will exist in the application code, this is a distinct advantage over directly using enterprise tools such as Okta.
 Should you wish to use Okta as an Identity provider, or backend, to Auth0 then this can be done however you will need help from our Tech Ops department to do this and is an expensive option.
 At this time the user and passwords being used for securing APIs can be managed through the Auth0 dashboard including the ability to invite users to become admins.

 <pre><code><b>
-export AUTH0_DOMAIN=cognizant-ai.auth0.com
+export AUTH0_DOMAIN=karlmutch-ai.auth0.com
 export AUTH0_CLIENT_ID=pL3iSUmOB7EPiXae4gPfuEasccV7PATs
 export AUTH0_CLIENT_SECRET=KHSCFuFumudWGKISCYD79ZkwF2YFCiQYurhjik0x6OKYyOb7TkfGKJrHKXXADzqG
-export AUTH0_REQUEST=$(printf '{"client_id": "%s", "client_secret": "%s", "audience":"http://api.cognizant-ai.net/experimentsrv","grant_type":"password", "username": "karlmutch@gmail.com", "password": Ap9ss2345f"", "scope": "all:experiments", "realm": "Username-Password-Authentication" }' "$AUTH0_CLIENT_ID" "$AUTH0_CLIENT_SECRET")
+export AUTH0_REQUEST=$(printf '{"client_id": "%s", "client_secret": "%s", "audience":"https://api.karlmutch.com/","grant_type":"password", "username": "karlmutch@gmail.com", "password": "Ap9ss2345f", "scope": "all:experiments", "realm": "Username-Password-Authentication" }' "$AUTH0_CLIENT_ID" "$AUTH0_CLIENT_SECRET")
-export AUTH0_TOKEN=$(curl -s --request POST --url https://cognizant-ai.auth0.com/oauth/token --header 'content-type: application/json' --data "$AUTH0_REQUEST" | jq -r '"\(.access_token)"')
+export AUTH0_TOKEN=$(curl -s --request POST --url https://karlmutch.auth0.com/oauth/token --header 'content-type: application/json' --data "$AUTH0_REQUEST" | jq -r '"\(.access_token)"')

 </b>
 c.f. https://auth0.com/docs/quickstart/backend/golang/02-using#obtaining-an-access-token-for-testing.